dobladov/astro-blog/src/content/blog/srr-with-bun-and-react/index.md

 ## Client logic

 [src/client.tsx](https://github.com/dobladov/bun-ssr-react/blob/main/src/client.tsx) has two goals, to [hydrate](https://react.dev/reference/react-dom/client/hydrateRoot) React once the file is loaded so we can interact with the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) on the client, and to generate the routing for client navigation.

 <details>
 <summary>Rant about react-router</summary>
-I’m very disappointed with the approach of react-router for their docs, they definitely care about the project and add cool functionality, but I find the docs completely lacking and confusing, I can’t link any of the next functions that I’m mentioning, there are barely any example of how to do SSR, and the framework vs library approach is confusing to even people experienced in using it, there are also may methods that I can’t even find in the API reference even when they are not deprecated, the only way I found to understand how to implement this was to do searches in the repo.
+I’m very disappointed with the approach of react-router for their docs, they definitely care about the project and add cool functionality, but I find the docs completely lacking and confusing, I can’t link any of the next functions that I’m mentioning, there are barely any examples of how to do SSR, and the framework vs library approach is confusing to even people experienced in using it, there are also many methods that I can’t even find in the API reference even when they are not deprecated, the only way I found to understand how to implement this was to do searches in the repo.

 For next projects I will look at alternatives like [TanStack Router](https://tanstack.com/router/latest).
 </details>

-We need `<RouterProvider` to create a router that can use loaders otherwise a simple `<BrowserRouter` would be enough.
+We need `<RouterProvider>` to create a router that can use loaders otherwise a simple `<BrowserRouter>` would be enough.

-`createBrowserRouter` is equivalent to `<BrowserRouter`, but we need to call it this way for our purpose and I like to use `createRoutesFromElements` because I find JSX more intuitive for nested routes.
+`createBrowserRouter` is equivalent to `<BrowserRouter>`, but we need to call it this way for our purpose and I like to use `createRoutesFromElements` because I find JSX more intuitive for nested routes.

 ```bash
 const root = document.getElementById('root');